Coarse-graining particulate two-phase flow: Coarse-graining method

 \subsubsection{Reynolds rule, uniqueness, and coarse-graining scale}

-The averaging rules in Eq.~(\ref{AveragingProcedure}) represent mathematical requirements of the coarse-graining method.
-If they are satisfied, the resulting balance equations are mathematically exact.
-However, to be also physically meaningful, the averaging operator should also satisfy the Reynolds rule:
+The averaging rules in Eq.~(\ref{AveragingProcedure}) represent mathematical requirements of our coarse-graining method.
+If they are identically satisfied, the resulting balance equations are mathematically exact.
+However, to be also physically meaningful, the averaging operator should also satisfy the Reynolds rule, at least approximately:

-Excluding the trivial (and unphysical) cases of the identity operator and an operator that averages over all times and space, it essentially states that the averaging should include the entire ensemble of microscopic states belonging to a given macroscopic state, while not intermingling different macroscopic states.
-There are only three kind of standard procedures that identically satisfy this rule: ensemble averages, infinite time averages in steady systems, and infinite averages over a given spatial direction if a system is statistically homogeneous in that direction.
-Assuming that the ergodic hypothesis is true, all three averages are the same, and averaged quantities are therefore unique, as required for them to be physically meaningful~\citep{Weinhartetal16}.
+Otherwise, like for filtering procedures used in Large Eddy Simulation~\citep{FurebyTabor97}, the resulting coarse-grained fields are not unique as they depend on the details of the averaging procedure.
+Excluding the trivial (and generally unphysical) cases of the identity operator and operators that average over all times and/or space, Eq.~(\ref{ReynoldsRule}) essentially states that the averaging should include the entire ensemble of microscopic states contributing to a macroscopic state at a given $\bm{x}$ and $t$, while not intermingling with different macroscopic states at surrounding $\bm{x}$ and $t$.
+There are only three kind of standard averaging procedures that identically satisfy this rule: the ensemble average, the infinite time average in steady systems, and infinite averages over a given spatial direction if a system is statistically homogeneous in that direction.
+Assuming that the ergodic hypothesis is true, all these three averages are equivalent, and averaged quantities are therefore unique.
 However, in practice, ensemble averaging is inconvenient and computationally costly, and systems are generally statistically heterogeneous in space and time.
-For this reason, one often resorts to sphere-symmetrical spatial averaging over a characteristic coarse-graining scale $\zeta$~\citep{Weinhartetal16}.
-This scale should be sufficiently large to capture sufficiently many microscopic states, but not too large to substantially intermingle macroscopic states.
-Often, there is a goldilock zone, a range of $\zeta$ where averaged fields are almost unique~\citep{Weinhartetal16}, which is precisely the zone where such averages approximately satisfy the Reynolds rule.
+For this reason, one often resorts to sphere-symmetrical spatial averaging over a characteristic coarse-graining scale $\zeta$~\citep{AndersonJackson67,Weinhartetal16}.
+This scale should be sufficiently large to capture sufficiently many microscopic states, but not too large to substantially intermingle macroscopic states, which essentially necessitates scale separation between the important microscopic and macroscopic scales~\citep{AndersonJackson67}.
+In this regard, the important microscopic scales are often better represented by the typical separation distance between particles than by $R$~\citep{Goldhirsch08}, implying that, in systems with high solid volume fraction $\beta_\mathrm{s}$, such as dense granular flows, this condition might be satisfied even when scale separation between $R$ and $L$ is lacking.
+Then, there is often a goldilock zone, a range of $\zeta$ where sphere-symmetrically spatially averaged fields are almost unique~\citep{Weinhartetal16}, which is precisely the zone where such averages approximately satisfy the Reynolds rule.